X1nc74/PlatePal/README.md

 PlatePal uses the **Strategy Pattern** for restaurant sorting.

-Different sorting behaviors implement a common `RestaurantSortStrategy` interface.
+Different sorting behaviors implement the common `RestaurantSortStrategy` interface.
 This allows the application to change how restaurants are sorted without changing the main restaurant service logic.

-Examples include sorting restaurants by:
+The implemented sorting strategies include:

-- Name
+- `SortByName`
-- Price
+- `SortByPrice`
-- Average rating
+- `SortByRating`

 This design keeps sorting behavior separate from restaurant management and makes additional sorting strategies easier to add.